nicolasnunez-eb/aws-lambda-python-template/README.md

 3. Install dependencies running `pipenv install --dev --skip-lock`
 4. Install pre-commit and enable it with `pip install pre-commit && pre-commit install`

+# Tests

+1. To run tests just execute `pytest` in the terminal
+2. If you want to see the coverage of your project run `coverage run && coverage report`

 ## Mypy helps 🍾

 Also this template will provide some utilities that will help MyPy linter and will make your ~~life~~ development easier.